-Well, what happened at the apparel industry is a country called China.
-They found out the Eddie Bauer, Columbia, REI, all the big companies that were manufacturing apparel up here in the northwest found it a whole lot easier to move their operations or their manufacturing to China and the Far East.
+Well, what happened in the apparel industry in a country called China?
+They found out that Eddie Bauer, Columbia, REI, and all the big companies that were manufacturing apparel up here in the northwest found it a whole lot easier to move their operations or their manufacturing to China and the Far East.
 Well, what happened then is that we lost all our business because, and all these sewing factories were shutting down so we had to come up with another business model.

 What NW Custom is Doing Now

-What we’re doing now is that we’d be … We decorate polo shirts, jackets, hats, anything that an employee would wear to have the company’s brand recognized.
-We’ve been doing this for better on 15, 20 years.
+What we’re doing now is that we… We decorate polo shirts, jackets, hats, and anything that an employee would wear to have the company’s brand recognized.
+We’ve been doing this for better than 15, 20 years.
 It’s been a comfortable position that we’re in.